-We may ask some wealthy customers who have a lot of equity in property or properties to release equity to clear their debt or reduce the amount of time they need to pay it.
-If they do not, we may proceed with insolvency.
+If you have a lot of equity in property or multiple properties, we may ask you to release equity to clear your debt or reduce the amount of time you need to pay.
+If you do not do this, we may proceed with insolvency.

 Attachment of earnings orders

 If you are in debt and in PAYE employment, the county court can grant us an ‘attachment of earnings order’, or an ‘arrestment of earnings’ in Scotland.

 These will allow regular deductions to be taken from your wages to pay your debt.
 Safeguards will be put in place to make sure you will have enough money to cover your essential expenses.